 Each Overall Competitor shall be awarded in each event a certain number of Overall points according to specific formulae.
 For the various formulae refer to the appropriate competition rules.

-11.01: Rules for U-10 and U-14 Individual Overall
+11.01: Rules for U-10, U-14, 65+ and over Individual Overall

 Qualification for Individual Overall Scoring